jdossgollin/LocalizeSL/README.md

  	[sampslocrise,sampsloccomponents,siteids,sitenames,targyears,scens,cols] =
 	LocalizedStoredProjections(focussites,storefile)

 LocalizedStoredProjections takes as input two parameters.
 STOREFILE is the path of the SLRProjections140523core.mat file.
 FOCUSSITES is the PSMSL ID or IDs of the site(s) of interest.
-(Please see psmsl.org or the supplementary tables to Kopp et al. (2014) to identify the IDs corresponding to your site of interest.)
+(Please see psmsl.org or the supplementary tables to Kopp et al. (2014) to identify the IDs corresponding to your site of interest.
+Specify 0 if you want GSL samples returned in the same format.)

 LocalizedStoredProjections outputs two M x N cell arrays of localized Monte Carlo samples, SAMPSLOCRISE and SAMPSLOCCOMPONENTS.
 In each cell array, the m rows correspond to the sites specified in FOCUSSITES and the N columns to different RCPs (specifically, RCP 8.5, RCP 6.0, RCP 4.5, and RCP 2.6).